inoxlang/inox/docs/language-reference.md

 # Patterns

-In Inox a pattern is a **runtime value** that match values of a given kind and shape.\
+In Inox a pattern is a **runtime value** that matches values of a given kind and shape.\
 Besides the pattern [literals](#literals), there are other kinds of patterns in Inox such as object patterns `%{a: int}`.\